activecm/rita-legacy/Contributing.md

   * Ensure that all unit tests have passed

 ### Reviewing Automated Test Results
 Automated tests are run against each commit on Travis CI.
-Build results may be viewed here: https://travis-ci.org/activecm/rita
+Build results may be viewed [here](https://travis-ci.org/activecm/rita).

 ### Gittiquette Summary
 * In order to contribute to RITA, you must fork it